rayference/pinttrs/docs/rst/usage.rst

    >>> MyClass(1.0)
    MyClass(field=<Quantity(1.0, 'kilometer')>)

+.. note:: If ``units`` is unset, :func:`pinttr.ib` behaves exactly like :func:`attr.ib`.

 Scalar values are automatically wrapped in Pint units.
 If a Pint quantity is passed as an attribute value, its units will be checked.
 If they prove to be :ref:`compatible in the sense of Pinttrs <compatible>`, the value will be assigned to the attribute without modification:

 .. doctest::